John Lyons (hurler): Early successes

 a minute Denis Leahy had the ball in the St. Finbarr's net.
-This lead was increased to 2-3 after 27 minutes.
-"The Barrs" replied with a goal and at half time the Glen led by 4-3 to 1-0.
+This lead was increased to 2–3 after 27 minutes.
+"The Barrs" replied with a goal and at half time the Glen led by 4–3 to 1–0.
 A St. Finbarr's goal at the three-quarter mark was immediately cancelled out by an own goal, however, the final quarter was fought out score for score.
-At the final whistle Glen Rovers were the champions by 5-7 to 3-3 and Lyons had collected his first county senior championship medal.
+At the final whistle Glen Rovers were the champions by 5–7 to 3-3 and Lyons had collected his first county senior championship medal.

 Divisional side Carrigdhoun provided the opposition as Glen Rovers reached the 1945 championship final in search of their tenth title.
-In what was probably the most exciting decider in which the club had been involved in so far, the Glen were five goals ahead after 25 minutes having played with a gale force wind, however, Carrigdhoun fought back to reduce the arrears and set up an exciting finish.
-Lyons was single dout for praise at full-back as Glen Rovers retained the championship title following a 4-10 to 5-3 victory.
+In what was probably the most exciting decider in which the club had been involved in so far, the Glen were five goals ahead after 25 minutes having played with a gale-force wind, however, Carrigdhoun fought back to reduce the arrears and set up an exciting finish.
+Lyons was singled out for praise at full-back as Glen Rovers retained the championship title following a 4–10 to 5–3 victory.

 Glen Rovers march on

 After defeat by St. Finbarr's in the 1946 championship final, Glen Rovers saw a number of changes to the team when they next contested the decider in 1948.
 Retirement and emigration and forced a number of changes, with Lyons being moved to the left corner-back position.
-Glen veterans Jack Lynch and Johnny Quirke were to the fore in securing the double scores 5-7 to 3-2 victory over roll of honour leaders Blackrock.
+Glen veterans Jack Lynch and Johnny Quirke were to the fore in securing the double scores 5–7 to 3–2 victory over roll of honour leaders Blackrock.

 Glen Rovers were presented with their chance of retaining their title when they faced divisional side Imokilly in the 1949 championship decider.
 On a day of incessant rain, the game was described as one of the best of the year.
 Donie Twomey and Jack Lynch were the stars of the team as they bagged 5-2 between them.
-Christy Ring scored the Glen's sixth goal of the game to secure the 6-5 to 0-14 victory.
+Christy Ring scored the Glen's sixth goal of the game to secure the 6–5 to 0–14 victory.
 It was a fourth championship medal for Lyons.